 - Click From Watson Studio Local and select a source project and tag in Watson Studio Local to associate the release to.
 Click From repository to import a release from a Git repo (a personal access token is required).
 Click From file to import a preexisting project from your local device (note that the file must be an exported project; an exported project release is not accepted).
-Ensure the file name does not contain a space.
+Ensure that the file name and release name do not contain a space.

 - Type in a name that is descriptive and unique.
 The name can contain hyphens but not special characters such as a period (.).

 - Type the route to use.
 The route is the unique ID for the project release, and is used within the deployments' REST paths and URLs.
 It can contain at least 2 and at most 26 lowercase alphanumeric characters and hyphens, and must start with a letter and end with a letter or number.